 1. Get Out Of Your Trainers, Get In Some OOFOS

 The first thing I do when I cross the finish line and am reunited with my bag is to kick off my trainers and pop on some flip flops.
-Back when I last ran the North London Half Marathon I swapped out my flip flops for a pair of OOFOS Recovery Footwear for the first time (they were the OOriginal Women’s in Melon).
+Back in 2016, I swapped out my flip flops for a pair of OOFOS Recovery Footwear for the first time (they were the OOriginal Women’s in Melon).
+Since then, they’ve been my recovery shoe of choice, even most recently when I ran Royal Parks Half Marathon (October 2022).

 As I recently started cyclocross racing which mostly takes place in the winter, I needed a version that would allow me to keep my feet warm (wearing socks) and still give me all the same benefits so I got a pair of OOahh Slide (sliders), featured in the image above.